aryoda/ddcutil-cpp-API/README.md

 # ddcutil C++ API (library)

-A C++ wrapper for the C-based library ddcutil to provide a clean API for C++ without exposing the C details
+A C++ wrapper library for the C-based library [ddcutil](http://www.ddcutil.com/) to provide a clean API for C++ without exposing the C details

 `ddcutil` is a Linux command line program including a C-API for managing monitor settings, such as brightness, color levels, and input source by communicating with monitors using command that are standardized in the